 How do we faithfully work towards a just society?

 Social transformation doesn't happen overnight.
 But when building relationships, developing communities, and understanding our place in society, whose responsibility is it to pursue social justice?
-Redeemer's distinct, interdisciplinary Applied Social Sciences program helps students to develop an in-depth understanding of our world within a Christian framework, preparing graduates to act justly and love mercy when helping, and in working with, people of all walks of life.
+Redeemer's distinct, interdisciplinary Applied Social Sciences program helps students to develop an in-depth understanding of our world within a Christian framework, preparing graduates to act justly and love mercy when helping, and working with, people of all walks of life.

 Applied Social Sciences is a Bachelor of Arts degree.
 It is offered as a major.